PaulaBarszcz/CeleBase/README.md

 # CeleBase
 Webpage containing quiz, slider and infotable - all with super-cool pictures of actors&amp;actresses.

-To import data from Google StyleSheets to Firebase, this script was used:
+To import data from Google Sheets to Firebase, this script was used:

 ```javascript